earthly/earthly/docs/cloud/satellites/using.md

 # Managing Satellites

-This feature is part of the Earthly Satellites paid plan.
+This feature is part of the [Earthly CI paid plan](https://earthly.dev/pricing).

 This page describes how to use [Earthly Satellites](../satellites.md).

 ## Prerequisites